microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/1_Solution_Design/README.md

 # Agile Solution Design: A Patient Outreach User Story
 > An exercise in agile implementation with the Microsoft Cloud for Healthcare.
-Defining and designing the solution for a single Patient Outreach User Story.
+Defining and designing the solution for a single Patient Outreach User Story. <BR><BR>
+> After reviewing this material, download an example work breakdown of this user story: **[TO DO: ADD EXCEL OF WORK ITEMS]**<br>
+Continue to the next module: [Azure FHIR Deployment](https://github.com/microsoft/MC4H-Acceleration/tree/main/PatientOutreach_UserStoryTraining/2_Azure_Deployment)

 ## Defining the User Story